metasfresh/metasfresh-documentation/_webui_collection/EN/Record_empties_return.md

 ---

 ## Overview
-Returning empties becomes necessary after you have received your ordered goods and want to return the packing material which was used to transport the delivered products (e.g., [packaging such as crates or loading equipment such as pallets](Handling_Unit_System)) to the vendor.
+Returning empties becomes necessary when you have received your ordered goods and want to return the packing material which was used to transport the delivered products (e.g., [packaging such as crates or loading equipment such as pallets](Handling_Unit_System)) to the vendor.

 The empties return can be carried out either with reference to a particular purchase order or separately.